Average Settlement For Hit-And-Run Car Accidents

 • Diminished quality of life

-Wrongful Death Claims in Hit-and-Run Cases
+Wrongful Death Claims In Hit-And-Run Cases

 Other Damages Juries Can Award

-When Police Cannot Identify a Hit-and-Run Driver
+When Police Cannot Identify A Hit-And-Run Driver

 The police departments that handle hit-and-run cases usually invest significant resources in trying to catch the people responsible for the accidents.
 The unfortunate truth remains that there are some drivers who simply avoid capture and thus leave victims with no means by which to hold them accountable.

-When to File an Uninsured Motorist Insurance Claim
+When To File An Uninsured Motorist Insurance Claim

-Steps Arash Law Takes for Our Clients
+Steps Arash Law Takes For Our Clients

-• An independent investigation of your crash scene and cooperation with law enforcement in working to identify the hit-and-run driver
+• An independent investigation of your crash scene and cooperation with law enforcement in working to identify the hit-and-run driver.

-• The collection and identification of other forms of evidence supporting your claims
+• The collection and identification of other forms of evidence supporting your claims.

-• Determining a fair settlement value
+• Estimating a fair settlement value

 • Navigating the claims process